anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter04.md

 <a name="4.3.2"></a>
 ### 4.3.2 Run CNTT NFVI Testing

-Open http://127.0.0.1:8080/job/functest-hunter-daily/ in a web browser, login as admin/admin and click on "Build with Parameters" (keep the default build_tag value).
+Open http://127.0.0.1:8080/job/functest-jerma-daily/ in a web browser, login as admin/admin and click on "Build with Parameters" (keep the default build_tag value).

-If the System under test (SUT) is CNTT compliant, a link to the full archive containing all test results and artifacts will be printed in functest-hunter-zip's console.
+If the System under test (SUT) is CNTT compliant, a link to the full archive containing all test results and artifacts will be printed in functest-jerma-zip's console.
 Be free to download it and then to send it to any reviewer committee.

 To clean your working dir: